 51-100: This range is moderate and the quality is acceptable.
 Some people may experience discomfort.

-101-150: The air quality in this range is unhealthy to sensitive groups.
-They experience breathing discomforts.
+101-150: The air quality in this range is unhealthy for sensitive groups.
+They experience breathing discomfort.

 151-200: The range shows unhealthy air quality and people start to experience effects such as breathing difficulty.

 201-300: Air quality is very unhealthy in this range and health warnings may be issued for emergency conditions.
-All people are likely to get affected.
+All people are likely to be affected.

-301-500: This is the hazardous category of air quality and serious health impacts such as breathing discomfort, suffocation, airways irritation etc. may be experienced by all.
+301-500: This is the hazardous category of air quality and serious health impacts such as breathing discomfort, suffocation, airway irritation, etc. may be experienced by all.

 Air Quality Index Parameters